How Old Are You: Finally! A Tale Of A Malayali Woman

 I was very thrilled when Manju Warrier announced her comeback and like any other fan, I waiting for the film’s release.
 What a comeback it was!
-The movie not only spoke about Nirupama’s inspiring transformation but it was also a statement given to the audience about her comeback.
+The movie not only spoke about Nirupama’s inspiring transformation but it was also a statement given to the audience about Manju’s comeback.

 Nirupama (Manju Warrier) leads a boring life with her husband Rajeev (Kunchacko Boban) and daughter Lakshmi (Amrita Anil).
 She is a typical Malayali wife, doing her daily chores from household work, office work, helping daughter and leading a joint family with her in-laws.
 A visibly bored Rajeev gets an opportunity to go Ireland but Nirupama is denied the same due to her age, disappointing her daughter.
 She is a victim of age restrictions suffered by women, from facing comments to perceptions which described her as her husband’s elder sister.
 But then, a moment changed her life, for worse and for better.